 The school burned in 1878 and was replaced by another building.
 A

 school was eventually consolidated with the Hallettsville

 The population was a mere 40 in 1933.
-It was reported as165 from
+It was reported as165 from 1968

 through 1990, but the church census states that in 1983 it was closer